-Please visit denverhealthmedicalplan.org where you will find:
+Please visit denverhealthmedicalplan.org/pharmacy, click the appropriate plan name and you will find:

-- A list of pharmaceuticals, including restrictions and preferences - Information on how to use the pharmaceutical management procedures - An explanation on limits or quotas - Information on how practitioners must provide information to support an exception request - The process for generic substitution, therapeutic interchange and step-therapy protocols - You may also call and request a printed copy of this information by calling Health Plan Services at 303-602-2100
+- A list of pharmaceuticals, including restrictions and preferences - Information on how to use the pharmaceutical management procedures - > An explanation on limits or quotas - Information on how practitioners must provide information to support an exception request - The process for generic substitution, therapeutic interchange and step-therapy protocols - You may also call and request a printed copy of this information by calling Health Plan Services at 303-602-2090.

-Deductible will apply.
-Preventive drugs are \$0 at all pharmacies
+The deductible does not apply for copay-based benefits.
+Preventive drugs are \$0 at all pharmacies.